Manito Ahbee Festival

 472 Madison St. WINNIPEG, MB R3J 1J1

 Feast Cafe Bistro serves “modern dishes rooted in First Nations foods.”
 Featuring seasonal yet bold flavours that highlight the best of Manitoba’s ingredients, owner and executive chef Christa Bruneau-Guenther has spent two decades expanding her knowledge of Indigenous foods.
-Serving breakfast, lunch, and dinner, you’ll find an amazing array of meals that feature Indigenous foods with a twist; a great example is their eggs “banny”, which is two poached eggs served on traditional bannock with the option to add smoked salmon, bison sausage, and more.
-Other standouts include bannock pizza, “tipi” tacos, Manitoba pickerel sliders, and bison chili.
+Serving breakfast, lunch and dinner, you’ll find an amazing array of meals featuring Indigenous foods with a twist; a great example is their eggs “banny,” which consists of two poached eggs served on traditional bannock with the option to add maple bacon, bison sausage and more.
+Other standouts include bannock pizza, “tipi” tacos, Manitoba pickerel sliders and bison chili.

 Found only a short drive south of Winnipeg, Métis-owned Prairie Berry is home to The Patch, Manitoba’s only spot for farm-to-table dinners held in a berry patch.
 While the farm was once home to a u-pick field, owners Matt and Jen now focus on specialty dining experiences every summer.
-While the window to enjoy Prairie Berry in all its glory is short - dinners are only held in the two-to-three-week picking season at the beginning of July - it is absolutely worth it to experience a delicious meal in a field bursting with strawberries.
-The four-to-seven-course meals are prepared by local chefs that feature Manitoba ingredients; past dinners have included bison cutlets, bannock, and, of course, strawberries.
+The window to enjoy Prairie Berry in all its glory is short - dinners are only held in the two-to-three-week picking season at the beginning of July - but it is absolutely worth it to experience a delicious meal in a field bursting with strawberries.
+The four- to seven-course meals are prepared by local chefs who feature Manitoba ingredients; past dinners have included bison cutlets, bannock and, of course, strawberries.

-Ojibway-owned and operated, Sharecuterie is an artisanal charcuterie café and wine bar that features seasonal, locally sourced ingredients (like Manitoba-made Smak Dab mustard).
-Owner Cassandra Carreiro wanted to share her love for local food while creating a space for people who enjoy culinary craftsmanship and fine wines, which led to Sharecuterie’s grand opening in 2023.
-Keep your eyes peeled for in-store workshops and events, too.
+Ojibway-owned and operated, Sharecuterie is an artisanal charcuterie café and wine bar featuring seasonal, locally sourced ingredients (such as Manitoba-made Smak Dab mustard).
+Owner Cassandra Carreiro wanted to share her love for local food while creating a space for people who enjoy culinary craftsmanship and fine wines, leading to Sharecuterie’s grand opening in 2023.
+New in 2026, another Sharecuterielocation has opened at The Forks, perfect for a date night or evening out with friends.

 Launched in 2021, the Indigenous Eats Food Truck started as a project of the Brandon Friendship Centre.
-Focusing on bannock as a staple in both meals and snacks, the truck can be found in downtown Brandon but often travels to nearby spots for festivals, fairs, and other events; past years have seen the Indigenous Eats Food Truck in Virden, Sioux Valley Dakota Nation, and Carberry.
-Enjoy quick bites such as taco in a bag, a fried bologna sandwich, or baked bannock, while the Deadly Uncle Burger remains a bestseller for a reason!
+Focusing on bannock as a staple in both meals and snacks, the truck can be found in downtown Brandon but often travels to nearby spots for festivals, fairs and other events; in past years, the Indigenous Eats Food Truck has been in Virden, Sioux Valley Dakota Nation and Carberry.
+Enjoy quick bites such as taco in a bag, a fried bologna sandwich or baked bannock, while the Bannock Bison Burger remains a bestseller for a reason!

 Head to the heart of St. Boniface for a taste of Métis cuisine.
-Aiming to bring the flavours of their French-Métis heritage to life, Promenade Brasserie features meals that use only the freshest ingredients from around the province.
-Producing dishes that combine tradition with sustainability, you can expect owner and Red Seal Chef Jay Lekopoy’s menu to be full of locally sourced items, including pemmican tartare with Saskatoon berries, bison short rib ragu with roasted carrots, and pan-seared pickerel with wild rice risotto.
-Open for breakfast, lunch, and dinner, don’t miss the weekend specials, which include the Eggs Benedict with arctic char served on bannock or the unbelievably delicious chicken and waffles.
+Aiming to bring the flavours of their French-Métis heritage to life, Promenade Brasserie features meals made with only the freshest ingredients from across the province.
+Producing dishes that combine tradition with sustainability, you can expect owner and Red Seal Chef Jay Lekopoy’s menu to be full of locally sourced items, including bison tartare with pickled beets, arctic char with roasted cauliflower puree and wild rice risotto with squash, corn and edamame.
+Open for breakfast, lunch and dinner, don’t miss the weekend specials, which include the Eggs Benedict with smoked trout served on bannock or the unbelievably delicious chicken and waffles.

 Owned and operated by Vince Bignell, a member of Mathias Colomb First Nation, Shelley’s Indigenous Bistro in Winnipeg's north end has quickly become a go-to spot for locals.
-Known for its friendly service and hearty portions, the restaurant serves pizza, burgers, wings, poutines, and “riceys”, which are fried rice dishes.
-Many of the dishes combine Indigenous flavours with a modern-day angle; take, for example, the Bannock Taco Pizza or the Deadly Aunty Burger (which is a burger with triple patties, triple bacon, and triple cheese on a bannock bun).
-There’s also a North Ender pizza made with bannock and Ukrainian kubasa, a true blend of the flavours of Winnipeg.
+Known for its friendly service and hearty portions, the restaurant serves pizza, burgers, wings, poutines and “riceys”, which are fried rice dishes.
+Many of the dishes combine Indigenous flavours with a modern-day angle; take, for example, the Bannock Taco or the BMac on Fry Bread.
+There’s also a North Ender pizza made with bannock and Ukrainian kubasa, a true blend of Winnipeg’s flavours; as their website says, every dish tells a story.
+The restaurant also focuses on hiring Indigenous and has had a majority Indigenous team since opening in 2023.

 Nonsuch Brewing Co. is an award-winning brewery that is also a Métis-Francophone majority-owned business led by CEO Matthew Sabourin.
 Known for its delicious beer and absolutely gorgeous taproom in the Exchange District, you’ll often find items on the Nonsuch menu that are inspired by traditional Métis meals and ingredients.
-It’s also home to one of Winnipeg’s best burgers according to voters, simply named “Le Burger”, which is a must-try for foodies in the city.
-Always looking to give back to the local community, Nonsuch is involved in fundraising for Main Street Project, working with Métis Employment and Training, and many other community outreach programs.
+It’s also home to one of Winnipeg’s best burgers, simply named “Le Burger,” which is a must-try for foodies in the city.
+Always looking to give back to the local community, Nonsuch is involved in fundraising for Main Street Project, working with Métis Employment and Training and many other community outreach programs.

-Buffalo Point Resort, found in Lake of the Woods, is a place where people go to golf, fish, and take advantage of the beautiful natural surroundings.
-The resort is also home to a welcoming restaurant called the Fire and Water Bistro, the perfect place to unwind after a day of activity.
+Buffalo Point Resort, found in Lake of the Woods, is a place where people go to golf, fish and take advantage of the beautiful natural surroundings.
+The resort is also home to a welcoming restaurant, Fire and Water Bistro, which is the perfect place to unwind after a day of activities.
 With numerous classic menu options, the view over the lake as you dine is absolutely stunning (especially if you snag a spot on the patio in summer).
-Cozy up next to the fireplace as you enjoy a burger, wings, salad, or a soup and sandwich combo.
+Enjoy hearty food such as a burger, wings, or a soup-and-sandwich combo.
 The resort is also a National Indigenous Award Winner for Inspiring Indigenous Culinary, so you know you’ll be tucking into a great meal while you’re there.

-Located inside the Wyndham Garden Winnipeg Airport Hotel, Manoomin Restaurant is one of Manitoba’s newest Indigenous restaurants.
-Red Seal Chef Jennifer Ballantyne’s menu is inspired by her childhood on Opaskwayak Cree Nation, and you’ll find many of the restaurant’s meals are made with bannock, pickerel, bison, and local berries, grains, and seeds.
-Standouts include the bannock tacos, the bison chili, and the Manitoba corn-crusted pickerel served with wild rice quinoa pilaf and seasonal vegetables.
-Manoomin (an Ojibway word for wild rice) is open for breakfast, lunch, and dinner, while the hotel is also home to the Onishkaan Café (meaning “wake up” in Ojibway) where you can pop in for a coffee and some warm bannock and homemade jam.
+Located inside the Wyndham Garden Winnipeg Airport Hotel, Manoomin Restaurant is one of Manitoba’s most talked-about Indigenous restaurants.
+Red Seal Chef Jennifer Ballantyne’s menu is inspired by her childhood on Opaskwayak Cree Nation, and you’ll find many of the restaurant’s meals are made with bannock, pickerel, bison and local berries, grains and seeds.
+Standouts include the pow wow nachos, the fire-grilled elk burger and the bison meatballs and bannock crostini.
+Manoomin (an Ojibway word for wild rice) is open for breakfast, lunch and dinner, while the hotel is also home to the Onishkaan Café (meaning “wake up” in Ojibway), where you can pop in for a coffee and some warm bannock and homemade jam.

 I'm Brenna, a travel writer who proudly calls Winnipeg home.
 After years of living & travelling abroad, I moved back to Manitoba only to fall in love with it even more than before.
 My favourite things are prairie sunsets, breweries & my son’s laugh.